codeballet/kops-dockerized/README.md

     kops
 ```

-In that example, please note that you must have already created the necessary environment variables.
+In that example, please note that you must have already created the necessary environment variables in your environment.

 ## Tips for ease of use
 One easy way to use the container is to create an alias named `kops` for the docker run command you want to use.
 For instance: